irleneadam/c8volt/README.md

     password: "demo"
 ```

-### Connecting to Camunda 8 APIs
+### Connecting to Camunda's 8 APIs

 To run c8volt, you need to configure the connection to your Camunda 8 APIs (Camunda, Operate, Tasklist) and authentication details.
-With the introduction of Camunda 8.8 and unified APIs, some of these settings may become optional or redundant in the future.
+With the introduction of Camunda v8.8 and unified APIs, some of these settings may become optional or redundant in the future.

 c8volt expects the following API configurations:
-* Camunda 8 API (required, formally known as Zeebe API)
+* [Camunda 8 API](https://docs.camunda.io/docs/8.7/apis-tools/camunda-api-rest/camunda-api-rest-overview/) (required, formally known as Zeebe API), since v8.8 known as [Orchestration Cluster API](https://docs.camunda.io/docs/apis-tools/orchestration-cluster-api-rest/orchestration-cluster-api-rest-overview/)
-* Operate API (optional, required for some commands, if not set defaults to Camunda 8 API)
+* [Operate API](https://docs.camunda.io/docs/8.7/apis-tools/operate-api/overview/) (optional, required for some commands, if not set defaults to Camunda 8 API), since v8.8 deprecated in favor of unified Orchestration Cluster API
-* Tasklist API (optional, required for some commands, if not set defaults to Camunda 8 API)
+* [Tasklist API](https://docs.camunda.io/docs/8.7/apis-tools/tasklist-api-rest/tasklist-api-rest-overview/) (optional, required for some commands, if not set defaults to Camunda 8 API), since v8.8 deprecated in favor of unified Orchestration Cluster API

 #### If you use Camunda 8 Run with API Cookie Authentication (Development only)